Frequently Asked Questions

 Q. Is the potter’s wheel difficult to learn?

 A. Learning anything new takes practice!
-Getting used to the wheel may take some time and your first try may be challenging, but give it a few chances and you’ll start to understand how the clay works against the force of the wheel.
-Once you have a handle on the basics, you’ll get the hang of it.
+Getting used to the wheel may take some time and your first try may be challenging, but give it a few tries and you’ll start to understand how the clay works against the force of the wheel.
 We have amazing and experienced instructors to help guide you during class.

 Q: How long does it take for my pieces to be fired?

-Q: Do you offer makeup sessions if I miss a class?
+Q: Do you offer makeup sessions if I miss a class in my multi-week series?

 Q: What is your cancellation policy?

-A: Cancellation policies vary slightly for each offering.
+A: Cancellation policies vary for each type of class offering.
 Please carefully read the policy for the offering you are interested in on the corresponding page in What We Offer.

-Q: What if I am not able to finish all of my pieces within the duration of my class?
+Q: What if I am not able to finish all of my pieces within the duration of my series?

 Q. Do you offer classes for kids?